Simicart/magento_docs/source/includes/_twout.md

    }
 }
 ```
-Use url_back for the following action
+Use is_sandbox for the following action

 ## After Order placed